YiLimath/YiLimath.github.io/_posts/2024-09-03-blog-post-1-Birational-ProjectiveCriterion.md

   - Complex Geometry
 ---

 The aim of this note is to summarize the projectivity critera in algebraic geometry.
 Since a morphism is projective iff there exist an relative ample line bundle.
 Thus it's equivalent to find some ampleness criteria.
-Here are the major references of this series of notes [SCV 7]() [Kollar 20](), [CH 24](),
+Here are the major references of this series of notes [SCV 7] [Kollar 20], [Fujino 18], [FF 19], [CH 24],

 ---